︎ COLUMBIA COLLECTIVE NIGHT MOTH INFO ︎

 Hazen has had fellowships, grants, and residencies from Pioneer Works, Brooklyn, NY; AIM Fellowship at the Bronx Museum, Squeaky Wheel Media Arts Center, New York State Council on the Arts/Wave Farm; Lighthouse Works Visual Artist Fellowship; Vermont Studio Center and the Saas-Fee Summer Institute of Art in Switzerland; and many others.

-Current projects in her ongoing series of work The Legends of Spook Rock have evolved through personal collaboration with incarcerated individuals in New York State at the Columbia Secure Center for Girls, the Brookwood Secure Center for Youth, and the Shawangunk Correctional Facility which amplify the experiences of carceral space, aiming to address, disarm, and dismantle the complex dynamics in our systems of punitive power.
+Current projects in her ongoing series of work Fraught Imaginaries have evolved through personal collaboration with incarcerated individuals in New York State at the Columbia Secure Center for Girls, the Brookwood Secure Center for Youth, and the Shawangunk Correctional Facility.
 In 2020 Hazen founded the Columbia Collective, an exhibiting group of emerging female/trans incarcerated and formerly incarcerated artists dedicated to exercising their gifts of creative freedom.

 She has taught at the Rhode Island School of Design, NYU, The Stevens Institute of Technology, The Shanghai Institute of Visual Art, and as part of the Bard College Clemente courses in the humanities.
 She is a visiting artist-in-residence at Bard College in the Studio Arts program.
 She has studied at Brown University, MIT, and the European Graduate School.
 She holds a BFA from Biola University in California and an MFA from the Rhode Island School of Design.